List of Pakistan One Day International cricket records: Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

-Rudi Koertzen of South Africa holds the record for the most ODI matches umpired with 209.
-The current active Aleem Dar is currently at 208 matches.
+Aleem Dar of Pakistan holds the record for the most ODI matches umpired with 231.
+Rudi Koertzen of South Africa is behind at 208 matches.
 They are followed by New Zealand's Billy Bowden who officiated in 200 matches.